bolek42/bolek42.github.io/chals/Hackover-2018/CloudNote/README.md

 This challenge was created for the Hackover 2018 CTF.

 ```
-This leightweight service hosts your notes in the Cloud.
+This lightweight service hosts your notes in the Cloud.
 Feel free to test our service with the guest:guest test account.
 For optimal security use a recent Ubuntu Xenial or the provided libc.
 ```